On connectedness of non-klt loci of singularities of pairs: Introduction

 \item $K_X+B\equiv \sum a_iB_i$ with $a_i\ge 0$ real numbers (we say $B_i$ is good if $a_i=0$),

 \item $(X,C)$ has a zero-dimensional stratum $x$ where $C$ is the sum of the good divisors,

 \item for each stratum $V$ of $(X,C)$, define $K_V+C_V=(K_X+C)|_V$ by adjunction,

-\item if $\phi\colon Y\to X$ is the blowup at $x$ with exceptional divisor $E$, then $\tau_E(K_X+B)=0$. \end{enumerate} Then $(X,B)$ has a good log minimal model which is log Calabi-Yau, and $C_V$ is connected for every stratum $V$ of dimension $\ge 2$. \end{cor}
+\item if $\phi\colon Y\to X$ is the blowup at $x$ with exceptional divisor $E$, then $\tau_E(K_X+B)=0$. \end{enumerate} Then $(X,B)$ has a good log minimal model which is log Calabi--Yau, and $C_V$ is connected for every stratum $V$ of dimension $\ge 2$. \end{cor}

-{\bf Plan of the paper.} We will prove \ref{t-anti-nef-pairs-1} and \ref{t-anti-nef-pairs-2} in Section 3 and \ref{t-mirror-symmetry} and \ref{cor-mirror-symmetry} in Section 4.
+{\bf Plan of the paper.} We will prove Theorems \ref{t-anti-nef-pairs-1} and \ref{t-anti-nef-pairs-2} in Section 3 and Theorem \ref{t-mirror-symmetry} and Corollaries \ref{cor-mirror-symmetry-connectedness} and \ref{cor-mirror-symmetry} in Section 4.
 We will actually prove more general forms of these results in the setting of generalised pairs.
 Generalised pairs play a key role in the proofs.

-{\textbf{{Acknowledgements.}}} This work was supported by a grant of the Royal Society.
-Thanks to Mark Gross for posing Question \ref{q-gross} which triggered the start of this work and for related discussions.
-Thanks to Christopher Hacon and Yifei Chen for helpful comments and corrections.
+{\textbf{{Acknowledgements.}}} This work was done with the support of Cambridge University and the Royal Society.
+Revision was done with the support of Tsinghua University.
+Thanks to Mark Gross for posing Question \ref{q-gross} which triggered the start of this work, for related discussions, and for helping with some remarks in the introduction.
+Thanks to Yifei Chen, Christopher Hacon, Vyacheslav V. Shokurov, and the referees for helpful comments and corrections.